AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Introduction

+Despite recent progress, current approaches remain inadequate for assembly-oriented spatial reasoning.
+Existing assembly methods~\cite{qi2025two,shen2025biassemble,tie2025manual2skill,wu2023leveraging} demonstrate promising capabilities within limited object categories and rely on single-modality observations like point clouds, which constrains their cross-category generalization at a larger scale.
+Spatial reasoning models such as RoboBrain~\cite{ji2025robobrain,team2025robobrain} and RoboRefer~\cite{zhou2026roborefer} incorporate depth-enhanced vision-language representations, yet still lack the geometric precision required for accurate 6D assembly pose prediction.
+The limitations above are further compounded by the scarcity of large-scale multimodal assembly datasets, as existing benchmarks~\cite{ben2021ikea,sener2022assembly101,sliwowski2025reassemble} remain limited in scale and modality coverage, hindering the training and evaluation of unified spatial reasoning models.

-To address these challenges, we present \textbf{\ours}, a spatial multimodal large language model for robotic assembly reasoning. \ours~employs a specialized point cloud encoder to extract fine-grained geometric and equivariant rotational features, addressing the limitations of coarse 2D perception.
-These 3D representations are integrated into a multimodal transformer backbone that jointly processes manuals, text, and 3D geometries, enabling explicit geometric reasoning and precise 6D pose prediction.
+To address these challenges, we present \textbf{\ours}, a spatial multimodal large language model for robotic assembly.
+To overcome the limitations of coarse 2D perception, \ours~employs an $SO(3)$-equivariant point cloud encoder that extracts fine-grained geometric representations.
+These 3D features are integrated into a multimodal transformer backbone that jointly processes text, visual manuals, and 3D geometries, enabling explicit spatial reasoning and precise 6D pose prediction.

-To address the critical lack of large-scale multimodal data for robotic assembly, we introduce \textbf{AssemBench}, a comprehensive benchmark containing over 900K multimodal samples derived from 150K distinct assembly steps, spanning diverse object categories including furniture, daily objects, and fragments.
-We also develop an automated data generation pipeline that converts raw mesh assets and large-scale web-collected visual resources into high-fidelity point clouds, visual manuals, and aligned linguistic instructions.
-This provides large-scale, high-precision supervision for 6D pose grounding in assembly tasks, enabling models to learn from a diverse range of part geometries and spatial configurations.
+To address the scarcity of large-scale multimodal data for robotic assembly, we introduce \textbf{AssemBench}, a comprehensive benchmark comprising over 900K multimodal samples derived from 150K distinct assembly steps, spanning diverse object categories including furniture, daily objects, and fragments.
+We also develop a data generation pipeline that converts raw mesh assets and web-collected visual resources into high-fidelity point clouds, visual manuals, and aligned linguistic instructions.
+This provides large-scale, high-precision supervision for 6D pose reasoning in assembly tasks, enabling models to learn from a diverse range of part geometries and spatial configurations.